 Pour clean water into PET (PolyEthylene Terephthalate) bottles and place in the sun for at least six hours if the sky is clear or up to 50 percent cloudy.
 If the sky is 50 to 100 percent cloudy, the container must be exposed to the sun for two days in a row.
 PET plastic bottles or clear glass bottles are preferred.
 Solar radiation and heat are used in this method to kill pathogenic microorganisms that cause waterborne diseases.

 Avoid the use of PVC bottles (PolyVinyl chloride).
-UV stabilisers are used in PVC bottles to block the sun’s radiation.
-(PVC bottles frequently have a slight bluish tint.)
+UV stabilizers are used in PVC bottles to block the sun’s radiation.
+(PVC bottles frequently have a slightly bluish tint.)

 The World Health Organization has confirmed that the SODIS process works, after testing in multiple third world countries.

 Because all you need is a clear plastic container and sunshine to disinfect water, this is an excellent technique to learn.
 Because any creatures in the water must be exposed to sunlight in order to be killed, it is vital to note that the larger the plastic container is, the more difficult it will be to kill any organisms inside.
 This is because the more water sunlight must pass through to destroy creatures near the bottom, the less effective it is.

 It’s also critical to get the water as clear as possible.
 If the water is murky or includes a lot of particulates, strain it first through fabric or some other sort of improvised filter to clear it up.
 Use small water bottles, as clear water as possible, and let the temperature of the water to rise as high as possible during the procedure if you want this method to be as effective as possible.
 Many individuals may place the water bottle in the sun on a black metal surface to help raise the temperature of the water.